Synthetic Biology

 Synthetic biology has been referred to as "extreme genetic engineering."
 A collection of emerging techniques, it includes programing and writing DNA in new ways to create novel, self-replicating organisms.

 Stretches of human-made DNA may be ordered through the internet from genetic "foundries" and a "Registry of Standard Biological Parts."
 Upon arrival, they may be mixed and matched.
 In this manner, forms of life are created from genetic segments not previously in existence.
-The new living entitles are referred to as biological "devices," "systems," or "machines."
+The new living entities are referred to as biological "devices," "systems," or "machines."

 The International Genetically Engineered Machine (IGEM) Competition sponsors "jamborees" where teams of students who have genetically designed and created biological entities ("machines") may compete for prizes.